kubernetes-sigs/kueue/docs/concepts/queue.md

 # Queue

-A `Queue` is a namespaced resource that groups closely related workloads belonging to a single tenant.
+A `Queue` is a namespaced object that groups closely related workloads belonging to a single tenant.
 A `Queue` points to one [`ClusterQueue`](cluster_queue.md) from which resources are allocated to run its workloads.